Homebrew/legacy-homebrew/Library/Homebrew/manpages/brew.1.md

   * `ln`, `link [--overwrite] [--dry-run] [--force]` <formula>:
     Symlink all of <formula>'s installed files into the Homebrew prefix.
-This is done automatically when you install formula, but can be useful for DIY installations.
+This is done automatically when you install formulae but can be useful for DIY installations.

     If `--overwrite` is passed, Homebrew will delete files which already exist in